Jackson Memorial Library Mission

 History of the Library

-The Jackson Memorial Library opened at 38 Main Street 1935.
-The land was donated by the four Long sisters, and the house left to the town by Mary Elinor Jackson was moved by WPA labor to the Main Street site.
+The Jackson Memorial Library opened at 38 Main Street in 1935.
+The land was donated by the four Long sisters, and the house, left to the town by Mary Elinor Jackson, was moved by WPA labor to the Main Street site.
 Ms. Jackson, who had died two years earlier at the age of 77, had been a music teacher and enjoyed sharing her many books with visitors, especially young people.
 Books loaned were carefully recorded in her notebook.
 The new library held 2,756 books, all donated, and had living quarters occupied by the librarian or other tenants until 1971.

 Fifty years after opening, the library was in need of more space, and construction began on an addition.
 Just a month after completion of the new space, on January 24, 1988, a chimney fire caused extensive damage to the structure and loss of books.
 WE WILL REBUILD was the headline on the newspaper coverage of the fire.
 Generous supporters responded with books and donations (one contributor of limited means wrote “Tack on two shingles with my donation—sorry it can’t be more.”), and by the summer the library was rebuilt and back in business.